jcaillon/valet/docs/static/lib-valet.md

 - `${replacement}` _as string_:

   (optional) The replacement string to use on each match.

-  Use \x to refer to the x-th capture group.
+  - Use \x to refer to the x-th capture group.
-  Use \c to refer to replacement counter.
+  - Use \c to refer to replacement counter.

-  (default to "", which means no changes will be done on the matches)
+  Set to an empty string to keep the matches as they are.

+  (defaults to "")

 - `${max}` _as int_:

   (optional) The number of matches to return.
-  (default to -1, which is unlimited)
+  Set to -1 for unlimited replacements.

+  (defaults to -1)

 Returns: